the-trash/the_comments/README.md

 * [What about specs?](#what-about-specs)

-### Where I can find example of application with the_comments?

-This gem is part of new version of my food-blog about modern russian home cuisine.
-There is code of my tasty CMS [open-cook](https://github.com/open-cook/open-cook)

 ## Installation

 This gem has many steps to install.
 Be careful when installing and keep calm.